r06921039/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+Yes, since the signal that notify the users that they are tired is turning the light darker.
+Users might not notice.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Yes, using the sound as the signal instead of using the light.

 ## Part C. Prototype the device